Athlete’s Cookbook: Darrell Hill Finds His Cauli-Power

 Athlete’s Cookbook is a video series that serves up quality kitchen time with a pro chef and a pro athlete.

-Like a lot of us, pro shot-putter Darrell Hill has had a shocker of a 2020.
+Like a lot of us, pro shot putter Darrell Hill has had a doozy of a 2020.
 A quick rundown?
-His trip to the summer games got postponed.
+His trip to the Olympics got postponed.
 The daily struggle for equality is wearing on him.
-And to top it off, he's been facing a range of new-found food intolerances.
-For a self-identified foodie with his own YouTube cooking show, that's got to hurt.
-Luckily, Brooklyn star chef Kia Damon knows what he's going through (except for the summer games part).
-In this episode of "Athlete's Cookbook", the new friends cook up a cauliflower congee that soothes their stomachs while they go deep on the issues that stimulate their minds.
+And to top it off, he’s been facing a range of newfound food intolerances.
+For a self-identified foodie with his own YouTube cooking show, that’s got to hurt.
+Luckily, Brooklyn star chef Kia Damon knows what he’s going through (except for the Olympics part).
+In this episode of “Athlete’s Cookbook,” the new friends cook up a cauliflower congee that soothes their stomachs while they go deep on the issues that stimulate their minds.
 Watch the video above, check out the recipe below, and get cooking.

 Ingredients for Four Servings

 - ¾ tsp cayenne pepper

 - ½ cup canola oil, divided

 - Salt and freshly ground black pepper to taste

 - 2 tbsp ghee

 - 1 2-inch piece ginger, peeled and julienned